o-fork/mysql2pgsql/README.md

 5. Create primary keys
 6. Create indexes and other constraints

+#Limitations
+* Only plain tables are converted: views and functions are not handled

 #Misc
 Initial attempt was made with bash and python, using mysqldump to transport all data.
 This solution was quite slow, and when tested, jdbc and batching inserts turned out to be four times faster.
 The data types converted by this utility so far is based on a real life mysql instance: there is probably quite a few types that are missing.
 To be improved.